griffincook/blogh/README.md

 # blogh
-A PHP Blog that I created in grade 2017.
+A PHP Blog that I created in 2017.
 I wrote all of the PHP files, and created the database.
-The HTML and CSS comes from a bootstrap template.
+The HTML, CSS, and JS all come from a bootstrap template.